What are the Different Types of Patents?

 • Requires a detailed botanical description

-• Can gain benefit of priority back to Provisional application
+• Can gain the benefit of priority back to Provisional application

 Provisional Patent Application